arangodb/arangodb/Documentation/Cookbooks/CookbookCluster.md

 However, in the following section we concentrate on a standard setup and show you, how to build a ArangoDB cluster within minutes.
-If you want to dive deeper into the nasty details, you should read LINK.
+If you want to dive deeper into the nasty details, you should read about
+@ref Sharding "Sharding".

 Development Scenario
 --------------------